To promote the sshg-promptfest, cut and paste the code below into your journal.

 During the posting period, I'll publicly post up to two fan works per day (depending upon the number of fan works I receive by deadline).
 If I receive fewer than 30 fan works by deadline, I'll attempt to find pinch-hitters to make up the shortfall.
 If I receive more than 60 fan works by deadline, I'll adjust the posting period and Reveal date accordingly.

-If you have any concerns or questions about the sshg_promptfest, please don't hesitate to email them to sshg.promptfest [at] gmail [dot] com so that I or an assistant mod can address them.
+If you have any concerns or questions about the sshg_promptfest, please don't hesitate to email them to sshg.promptfest [at] gmail [dot] com so that I can address them.

 The sshg_promptfest features fan works based on characters and situations created by J. K. Rowling, and owned by J. K. Rowling and various publishers, including but not limited to: Bloomsbury Books, Scholastic Books, Raincoast Books, and Warner Bros., Inc. No money is being made and no copyright or trademark infringement is intended by the posting of these fan works.